icy-arctic-fox/spectator/README.md

 And matchers for comparison: `<`, `<=`, `>`, `>=`, `be_within`.
 There are matchers for checking contents of collections:
 `contain`, `have`, `start_with`, `end_with`, `be_empty`, `have_key`, and more.
-See the full documentation for a full list of matchers.
+See the [wiki](https://gitlab.com/arctic-fox/spectator/wikis/Matchers) for a full list of matchers.

 ### Running